xarmian/voi_drops/README.md

 Usage: `npm run block_follower -- [-f FILENAME]`

+# Account Balance Snapshot Tool - balances.js

+This script calculates the account balances of all accounts with a VOI or VIA balance.
+By default the snapshot will be taken of the current block at the time the script is executed.
+An optional -r parameter may be provided to specify the snapshot block.

+Usage: `npm run balances -- -a [account] [-r round] [-b blacklist.csv]`

+All parameters are optional:
+- If no account is provided, script will iterate and snapshot balances for all accounts
+- If no round is provided, script will snapshot the current round
+- If no blacklist is provided, script will not filter out any accounts

+If the -a parameter is used, the output will only be to the screen.
+If the -a parameter is not provided, the current balances will be written to the file `balances.csv`.

 # Environment Variables

 Environment variables can be stored in a `.env` file in the root folder.
 A sample env file is located in the root